© 2019 Baptist Health. All Rights Reserved.

 Men: Tips for a longer and healthier life

 Live longer and healthier by following these fundamentals: See your doctor regularly, watch your diet, stay active, control your weight and don't smoke.

 Women on average live about five years longer than men do, according to government figures.
-But guys can increase their chance of a long, healthy life in plenty of ways, starting with not smoking, exercising regularly and maintaining a healthy weight.
+But guys can increase their chance of a long, healthy life in plenty of ways, starting with exercising regularly, maintaining a healthy weight and not smoking.

 For example, research shows that men—even men in their 70s—who exercise regularly, keep their weight and blood pressure normal, and don't smoke have an increased chance of living into their 90s in good health.

 But don't wait until you're a senior citizen to get serious about your health.